icinganalysis/icinganalysis.github.io/content/python_style_guide.md

 title: Python coding style guide
 Date: 2022-04-21 13:00
 category: Python
-tags: python
+tags: python tools

 ![Python logo](images/python-logo-master-v3-TM.png)

 For the [Thermodynamics tread]({filename}thermodynamics.md) and on, I will be using this style guide.
 Previous code may eventually be upgraded to this.

-#Python target version:
+# Python target version:

 Target python version 3.7, and the corresponding [Anaconda stack](https://www.anaconda.com/) (version 2021-11).
 Avoid modules with deprecation warnings (there are not many of them).